 Singin’ in the Rain isn’t just an upbeat musical from 1952.
 It’s also a history lesson about Hollywood in the late 1920s, when silent pictures were giving way to talkies.
-And of course it’s also a valuable tutorial on how to be an awesome dancer (i.e. be Gene Kelly and Donald O'Connor).
+And, of course, it’s also a valuable tutorial on how to be an awesome dancer (i.e. be Gene Kelly and Donald O'Connor).
 It is many things!
-Here are some facts about the classic musical to enhance your next viewing.
+Here are some facts about Gene Kelly and Stanley Donen's classic musical to enhance your next viewing.

 Many movie musicals of the 1930s, '40s and '50s were based on stage shows, but this wasn’t one of them.
 Rather, it was a new script, written just for the movie, featuring old songs written for previous movies.
 Some 30 years later, after the film had become a beloved classic, it was reverse-engineered into a stage musical, premiering in London’s West End in 1983 and subsequently appearing (with revisions and more songs) on Broadway.